bbauska/Anti-Project-2025/README.md

 DeVos on May 19, 2020; and define ‘sex’ under Title IX to mean only biological sex recognized at birth.”
 [Department of Education, Project 2025, accessed 6/24/24]</p>

-<p>● DeVos’ Title IX rule narrowed the definition of sexual harassment and directed schools to
+<p>DeVos’ Title IX rule narrowed the definition of sexual harassment and directed schools to
 conduct live hearings with cross examination.
 “The highly anticipated regulation is expected to unravel much of former Education Secretary Betsy DeVos’ Title IX rule, a defining aspect of her tenure.
 Her rule, which took effect in August 2020, narrowed the definition of sexual